Poirrier History, Family Crest & Coats of Arms

-Normandy.
+The name Poirrier dates back to the days of Medieval France, in the region of Normandy.
 It is derived from their residence in Normandy.
-The name Poirrier could also be derived from the Old French word poirier, meaning pear tree, and was used to distinguish a person who lived near such a tree.
+The name Poirrier could also be derived from the Old French word "poirier," meaning "pear tree," and was used to distinguish a person who lived near such a tree.
 In some cases the name may have also been used to indicate a person who sold pears or owned an orchard.

 Early Origins of the Poirrier family